octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 In 2001, the Bittorent client gave more support for the Peer-2-Peer network trials and researchs, opening the way for more distribution and the decentralisation looked for.

-Finally, before Lehman bankruptcy (2008) and the financial crisis (2008), Hal Finney (1956-2014), developper on PGP, released his "_Reusable Proof-of-Work_" (2004), before being one of the first exchanging bitcoins with Satoshi Nakamoto.
+Finally, before Lehman bankruptcy and the financial crisis (2008), Hal Finney (1956-2014), developper on PGP (1991), released his "_Reusable Proof-of-Work_" (2004), before being one of the first exchanging bitcoins with Satoshi Nakamoto.

-From 2009
+From 2009, many projects copy Bitcoin, or try to enhance its capabilities: In 2011, Vitalik Buterin discovers Bitcoin and two years later (October, 2013), works on [a proposal for _Mastercoin_](https://web.archive.org/web/20150627031414/http://vbuterin.com/ultimatescripting.html), that would have upgrade the programmable side of the system, compared to Bitcoin, because bitcoins exchanges have scripts, embedded in _transactions_, that set the way funds can be spent.
+The idea is going beyond the main use-case of a currency.

+But the Mastercoin team didn't want to go in this direction, so Vitalik began to re-work his proposal into another project named _Ethereum_ (December, 2013).
+The need for even more complex scripts was driven by the interest into _**D**ecentralized **A**utonomous **O**rganizations_ (DAO), that other systems couldn't allow.
+That is also around December, 2013, that Gavin Wood (protocol-side) and Jeffrey Wilcke (client-side) join Vitalik Buterin to work on Ethereum.
+The white paper is published, and in January, 2014, Ethereum is announced.

+Follow the Yellow Paper from Gavin Wood in April, 2014, a crowdfunding in bitcoins during the same summer, and the launch on 30th July, 2015, the next year.
+Ethereum is now a new system, with its own cryptocurrency called "_Ether_".

+The first DAO of Ethereum called "_The DAO_" is created and more than 150 millions of dollars (\$) are  fundraised in June, 2016.
+But the 16th, 50 millions (\$) are stolen through the famous "_The DAO hack_".

+To recover the stolen funds, it has been decided to modify the history of exchanges.
+This decision was not approved by the entire community and created a split of the history into two different _blockchains_: _Ethereum_ and _Ethereum Classic_.

+Today, Bitcoin and Ethereum remain the two main protocols of the kind, but a lot of very interesting alternatives are still created, including Tezos, which leverages and enhances principles, capabilities, and allow new possibilities.